Ombasabuya/Ombasa_Cake_shop/README.md

 Its developed using HTML, CSS , JavaScript , Bootstrap, External APIs and JSON  Technologies

 # link GitHub Pages
 // to be shared when the project is completed
+ # project setup instructions
+1.Use vscode to clone this repository
+2.open your teminal and run json server --watch db.json 3.Open with live server
+4.Enjoy
+5.
+6.

 # copyright and license information

 Copyright (c) 2022 Ombasa_Cake_shop Content License